Top 5 Career-Building Movies

 5) Enemy of the State (1998)

 In the footsteps of The Conversation, this movie is as close to reality as it gets.
 High-tech surveillance with run-but-you-can't-hide elements, when it ends, it leaves you with a feeling of suspicion and paranoia.
 It shows you the value of information and how everything is documented in contemporary life.
 Will Smith gives this movie its coolness, but it's Hackman's role that elevates Enemy of The State to the quality realm.
 Tony Scott provides style, but in the end the action steals the thunder off the conspiracy concept.
-Even so, it's quite a genre-blender, mixing political thriller with a high-tension actioner, which means pop-corn and intellingence".
+Even so, it's quite a genre-blender, mixing political thriller with a high-tension actioner, which means pop-corn and intellingence".4) The Conversation (1974)

 If you come to think of it, it's not about some kind of conspiracy, but about fighting your inner demons, something we find in most of Coppola's work.
 Slow in pace and light in dialogue, this one focuses not on the art of surveillance, but on Hackman's Caul and how he tries to deal with the immorality of his job as a surveillance expert.
 Insanity and paranoia soon kick in, let alone regret and guilt.
 Yet another masterpiece for Coppola, directing as if the viewer is the spy and Caul is our victim.